 Each week I’ll highlight key game environments factoring in their pace metrics and stacks to consider for tournaments.

 A reminder on a simple metric I introduced last year: Game Pace Score (GPS).
 I liked the acronym to also give you a “compass” of how the game total and neutral pace statistics come together.
 These scores are ranked 1-5 with five indicating the pace of the play is everything you want for a DFS bonanza.

 - 5– Back-and-forth shootout is looming.
 Both teams are pace up and both sport team implied totals of 25+.

 - 4– An up-tempo spot worth game stacking in DFS in multiple ways.
 Consider multiple game scripts in play.

 - 3– This game could go either way.
 Often, these are onslaught spots for teams with healthy implied totals or games that hit the under because two middling offenses collide.

 - 2– Strong indications of a game you want to stay away from.
 Usually, the pace is dragged down by one team with an absurdly slow neutral pace or a team with a team implied total so low it drags the entire game environment through the mud.

 - 1– This has all the makings of a plodder.
-These games have totals hovering close to 40 which gives you zero confidence in DFS.
+These games have totals UNDER 40 which gives you zero confidence in DFS.